 In other cases, the employee's consent is required.

 The notion of geographical sector is not strictly defined.
 It's often about the labor pool.

 In the event of a dispute, it is the judge who decides on the characteristics of the geographical area, on a case-by-case basis, taking into account, for example, the following conditions:

 - Distance from original site to new site

 - Access to public transport

-- Longer journey time
+- Travel time extension

 The employee's agreement is therefore not necessary.